jasonrollins/shareplum/docs/tutorial.rst

 Tutorial
 ========

 Getting started is easy.
-Just create some credentials you will use to connect to the SharePoint with HttpNtlmAuth and pass the url and credentials to the Site object.
+Just create some credentials you will use to connect to SharePoint with HttpNtlmAuth and pass the url and credentials to the Site object.

 ::